-- If the FAFSA requests your parent's financial data and you have trouble obtaining this data, please review the dependency status regulations.
+- If the FAFSA requests your parent's financial data and you do not have contact with your parents, please review the dependency status regulations.

-- The FAFSA bases your financial need on last year's income data.
+- The FAFSA bases your financial need on income data.
 If your annual income has significantly decreased or you have other special financial issues or changes, please read about Special Circumstances.

 5. Register for your courses.